-Significant Accounting Policies Generally Applicable to Foods, Agro-Industrial and Commodities and Petrochemicals principal in its revenue arrangements because it controls the goods or services before transferring them to the customer.
+Significant Accounting Policies Generally Applicable to Foods, Agro-Industrial and Commodities and Petrochemicals to be entitled in exchange for those goods or services.
+The Group has concluded that it is the principal in its revenue arrangements because it controls the goods or services before transferring them to the customer.